-The order Araneae is divided into three suborders: Mesothelae, Mygalomorphae, and Araneomorphae.
+Order Araneae is divided into three suborders: Mesothelae, Mygalomorphae, and Araneomorphae.
 Mygalomorph spiders, categorized under Orthognatha due to the parallel alignment of their chelicerae, make up only about 7% of all spider species and have been relatively understudied compared to other spider groups.
 The genus Poecilotheria originated with Latreille, who described mygale fasciata based on a depiction of Aranea maxima ceilonica in Seba's Thesaurus.
 Native to Ceylon, it was later named Scurria by C. Koch in 1850.
 Since the name was already used for a mollusk, Simon renamed it Poecilotheria in 1885 (1899a).
 The genus Poecilotheria is a poorly studied group within the family Theraphosidae (Das et al., 2012).
 The genus Poecilotheria Simon, 1885, in the family Theraphosidae (Mygalomorphae), currently comprises 15 species worldwide.
 Of these, seven are endemic to India (Poecilotheria formosa, P. metallica, P. miranda, P. regalis, P. rufilata, P. striata, and P. tigrinawesseli) of which six of these were described in the late 19th century (Smith, 2006).
 Six are endemic to Sri Lanka (P. fasciata, P. ornata, P. rajaei, P. smithi, P. subfusca, and P. srilankensis), and two (P. hanumavilasumica and P. vitata) are found in both India and Sri Lanka (World Spider Catalogue, 2024).

 The Poecilotheria spiders display a varied distribution across India.
 Over 80% of the mygalomorph spider species found in India were found in union territories and coastal states (Singh, 2020).
 The genus is predominantly distributed across the forested hills and plains of Central and Peninsular India (Smith, 2006).
 In the southern regions, particularly within the Western Ghats and coastal regions of Kerala and Tamil Nadu, P. formosa, P. hanumavilasumica, P. regalis, and P. striata are distributed favouring the dense, biodiverse forests these areas provide (Joesph and Jose, 2022; Molur et al., 2008; Pocock, 1899b, 1900; Smith 2004).
 Karnataka, another Western Ghats state, is home to P. regalis, P. rufilata, and P. striata, while Andhra Pradesh and Tamil Nadu, with its distinct dry forest zones hosts P. metallica, P. regalis, P. formosa and P. tigrinawesseli (Molur et al., 2004; Pocock, 1900; Ramana, 2022; Siliwal et al., 2011a).
 Further north, P. miranda is found in Maharashtra, Bihar and Jharkhand, and extends into West Bengal and Odisha in eastern India (Choudhury et al., ; Gravely, 1915; Molur et al., 2008).
 Chhattisgarh and Maharashtra in central India support species such as P. tigrinawesseli and P. miranda, showing this genus ecological adaptability (Mirza et al., 2014; Smith, 2006;).
 Overall, while the Southern and Western Ghats offer the highest diversity of Poecilotheria species, select species extend into central, northern, and eastern regions of India, each adapting to the unique ecological zones of their habitats (Siliwal et al., 2011b).